cicirello/SitemapGenerator/README.md

 Copyright (C) 2017 Vincent A. Cicirello. https://www.cicirello.org/

+## Archived and Not Maintained (effective 4/1/2021)

+This repository has been archived and is no longer maintained.
+If you find it useful, feel free to continue to use it.
+However, we will no longer respond to Issues or Pull Requests.
+If you are looking for a utility with the same, or similar functionality, that is actively maintained, then consider the [cicirello/generate-sitemap](https://github.com/cicirello/generate-sitemap) GitHub action, which is designed specifically to run as a GitHub Action, and which includes additional functionality such as automatically excluding urls that are blocked by `robots.txt` and noindex directives within the html files from inclusion in the sitemap.
+Although intended to run in GitHub Actions space, the [cicirello/generate-sitemap](https://github.com/cicirello/generate-sitemap) is really just a command-line utility, so you can use it independently from GitHub Actions if desired.

+## Configuration and Usage

 Configure the sitemap generator via the config.txt file, which supports the following:
 ```  GIT_ROOT: C:\FullPathToLocalGitRepository\user.github.io
   GIT_EXEC: C:\FullPathToGitCommand\cmd\git